alexfdrover/airlines/README.md

 ### Todo

-Add figure showing start / end flight location of selected data
+- Add figure showing start / end flight location of selected data
+- "Show All Routes" button should reset selected dropdown option (currently correctly resets displayed flight data)
+- Selecting an airline filter option should disable airport filter options that do not have any associated flights